 This platform could park in a safe place that receives enough solar heat, and would contain the raw materials for the chemistry of life.

-We have already sent the so-called "gold discs" into interstellar space on the Voyager probes launched in 1977.
+We have already sent so-called “golden discs” into interstellar space on the Voyager probes launched in 1977.

-The discs included sounds and images that portray the diversity of life and culture on Earth, as a "message in a bottle" for an intelligent civilization.
+The records included sounds and images portraying the diversity of life and culture on Earth, like a “message in a bottle” for an intelligent civilization.
 Without knowing where that civilization might be, or if our message will ever be received.